Tang Ti-sheng: Roles as mid to late teens

 In 1959, Yam edited as she saw fit when she chaired the script-review sessions with six pillars and Tang at the table.
 Photograph recorded this scene with Lam Kar Sing in it.

 The audience laughed out loud when a female lead delivered her line about her character being 15/16 years old only in some of the biggest stage productions in 2000s Hong Kong.
 The costume design, bag lady in high price fabric, did not provide the kind of support needed to fight gravity and therefore did not help either.
 For male leads, the lack of precision about age generally makes it less offensive to audience when actors (actresses mind their figures more) in those male lead roles show their pot belly on stage if they still have all the other essential qualities such as good vocal performances.

-Tang botched a few times before finding his footing and came up with his life's work, in very quick succession (compared to Alexandre Dumas, père and Alexandre Dumas, fils), those titles now represent Tang in Cantonese opera.
-Beauty is in the eye of beholder.
-He understood the limit of imagination of audience to follow his desire.
-His desire was for audience to see the female lead as irresistible.
-The male lead also had to convince the audience such young lady in his arms that lovable for very good reason.
+While Tang had some difficulties before finding his footing, he wrote and published his life's work relatively quickly (compared to Alexandre Dumas, père and Alexandre Dumas, fils).
+Those titles now represent Tang in Cantonese opera.
+He understood the limit of imagination of audience to follow his desire, which was see the female lead as irresistible, with the male lead supporting the desire.